 By default, all policies are written to be understood by the average person.
 We also have built our policies to be visual and interactive so that information is given in digestible chunks within the context of your interactions.
 This makes policies even easier to understand, engage with, and thus easily to provide consent.

 So no, your business will not be a greater risk legally.
 In fact, we believe your business will be set up for even greater success because people trust you.

 What happens if laws update around the globe?
 Do I need to be watching for changes to data policy?

 In short, no. Nothing will happen to you if the laws update because we'll update your policies for you.
-And if there's anything significant (if there are any "material changes" to the law) and we need you to manually update things or give us more information, we'll let you know with plenty of time to respond.
+And if there's anything significant (if there are any "material changes" to the law) and we need you to manually update things or give us more information, we'll let you know to give you plenty of time to respond.

 Data Privacy 101

-Information about the small business fundamentals of data privacy to help you understand the basics necessary for protecting your business and building customer trust.
+Information about the small business fundamentals of data privacy to give you what you need to protect your business and build customer trust.

 Explore our Resources to learn more about data privacy fundamentals.

 How do I know if a site is safe for my child?

 There are organizations that are committed to ensuring that sites creating games or resources targeted to children comply with existing regulation: